byulparan/MyCat/README.md

-# MyCat - A menu bar app for macOS written in Lisp
+# MyCat - A menu bar app for macOS written in SBCL

 ![Preview](images/demo.gif)
 MyCat.app is have no feature. just Cute :-)